 Supported platforms and browsers

-1. The browser establishes a connection to the server via the Websocket protocol and sends the publish command.
+- The browser connects to the server via the Websocket protocol and sends the publish command.

-2. The browser captures the image of an HTML5 Canvas element and sends a WebRTC stream to the server.
+- The browser captures the microphone and the camera and sends the WebRTC stream to the server.

-3. The second browser establishes a connection also via Websokcet and sends the play command.
+- The second browser establishes a connection also via Websocket and sends the play command.

-4. The second browser receives the WebRTC stream and plays the stream on the page.
+- The second browser receives the WebRTC stream and plays this stream on the page.

 Quick manual on testing

 Below is the call flow when using the Two Way Streaming example to play the stream

 1. Establishing a connection to the server.